Lemon shark: Habitat selection

-Lemon sharks feed at night and are mainly piscivorous; however, they have been known to feed on crustaceans and benthic organisms.
+Lemon sharks feed at night and are mainly piscivorous, but they have been known to feed on crustaceans and benthic organisms.
 Intraspecific predation, or cannibalism, of juvenile lemon sharks by larger conspecifics has also been documented.

 Rather than feeding randomly, lemon sharks display a high degree of preference for certain species and size of prey when environmental conditions are favorable.

-Lemon sharks tend to prey on smaller sharks, bony fish, sting rays, mollusks and birds, as well as types of catfish, mullet jacks, porcupine fish and cowfish, they also tend to prefer a prey when it is more abundant and available.
+Lemon sharks tend to prey on smaller sharks, bony fish, stingrays, mollusks, and birds, as well as types of catfish, mullet jacks, porcupine fish, and cowfish.
+They also tend to consume prey that it is more abundant and available.
 Lemon sharks feed selectively on species that are slower and more easily captured by using a stalking technique.
 For example, parrotfish and mojarras are common prey in the Bahamas because they use camouflage rather than an escape response and are vulnerable due to their stationary foraging behavior.
 Lemon sharks feed on prey that are intermediate in size compared to other available prey.
 This tendency can be explained by the tradeoff between the probability of capture and the profitability when it comes to prey size.
 The general trend in the foraging behavior of lemon sharks conforms to the optimal foraging theory, which suggests a positive relationship between prey selectivity and availability.

-Rather than rolling on their sides to rip off chunks of prey, lemon sharks approach their victim with speed only to brake suddenly using their pectoral fins upon contact.
+Rather than rolling on their sides to rip off chunks of prey, a lemon shark approaches its victim with speed, only to brake suddenly using its pectoral fins upon contact.
 The animal then jabs forward multiple times until it has a good grasp of its prey in its jaw and proceeds to shake its head from side to side until it tears off a chunk of flesh.
 A feeding frenzy, or large swarm of other sharks, then forms as the individuals sense the blood and bodily fluids released from the prey.
 Sounds of struggling prey also attract groups of sharks, suggesting they use sound detection for predation.
 Group feeding behavior such as pack hunting or communal scavenging was observed in a study in which pieces of the same stingray were found in the stomachs of several lemon shark individuals that were caught and examined.